zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 1. **./node_modules/msportalfx-ut/lib/FxScripts.js**: Aggregate script that contains all portal scripts required  for your test context.
 It includes: default setup of `window.fx.*`, all portal bundles required to successfully load your blades, and all `requirejs` configuration that is required to load your blades.

 1. **./_generated/Ext/ExtensionStringResourcesRequireConfig.js**: `requirejs` mapping for AMD modules that are generated from the extension's `.resx` files.
 To generate `./_generated/Ext/ExtensionStringResourcesRequireConfig.js` and to copy typings local to the test context, `msportalfx-ut` provides a gulpfile that automates the generation of content under `./_generated/Ext/`.
 It can be executed as part of the `prereq` script below.
-Before running the `prereq` script you must provide the  configuration specified in []() so that the gulp task can correctly locate resources when it runs  `msportalfx-ut.config.json`.
+Before running the `prereq` script you must provide the  configuration specified in [#build-time-configuration](#build-time-configuration) so that the gulp task can correctly locate resources when it runs  `msportalfx-ut.config.json`.

 1. **./test-main.js**: Entrypoint to setup the test runner and the `require` config.